Jengines/Secret_Numbers/README.md

 #Debug

-You can uncomment the line the play() method on PlayProcessor.java to see which secrets numbers are generated.
+You can uncomment the line in the main() method in MainRunner.java to see which secrets numbers are generated.

 This should be refactored, and replaced by a Json file who contains a boolean value for enabling or disabling debug mode.